2023 Farmington, New Mexico shooting: Shooting

 The shooting began on May 15, 2023, at about 10:56 a.m.
 MDT.
 The shooting took place in the city of Farmington, 180 miles (290 km) northwest of Albuquerque.

 The shooter shot at nearby homes and drivers while walking through the area.
 Police were dispatched at 10:57 a.m. and arrived by 11:02 a.m.
 The shooter was killed by police three to four minutes later.
-According to Farmington police, the shooter fired at least 141 or 176 rounds from his rifle and at least 18 rounds from his 9mm pistol during the incident and hit at least seven houses and 11 vehicles.
+According to Farmington police, the shooter first fired at least 141 or 176 rounds from a rifle.
+He then discarded the weapon and began firing from two pistols, one a 9mm and the other a .22; at least 18 rounds were fired from the 9mm.
+At least seven houses and 11 vehicles were struck during the incident.

 During the confrontation with police, the shooter shouted for them to "come kill me."
 The shooter had left a handwritten note which stated, in part, "if your [sic] reading this im [sic] the end of the chapter."
 The note also warned those who "Lay eyes or [dare] put a finger on my little sister there will be regrets."

 According to an autopsy report, the assailant was struck nine times by police gunfire.